ch-stark/blog1506/submariner/README.md

 	  credentialsSecret:
 	    name: '{{ (lookup "hive.openshift.io/v1" "ClusterClaim" "red-cluster-pool" "red-cluster-1").spec.namespace }}-aws-creds'

 ## Deploying PostgreSQL

-So far all of the steps shown are intended to be performed by the SRE team who administer the cluster fleet.
-The next set of steps are intended to be performed by the DBA.
+So far all of the steps shown are intended to be performed by the SREs who are responsible for cluster fleet capacity and networking.
+The next set of steps are intended to be performed by the DBAs using Policy templates that are deployed via OpenShift GitOps into the dba-policies namespace from where they are picked up by the Policy controller and executed on the clusters bound by the managed cluster set.
+DBAs will only need RBAC permissions for Policies (API group policy.open-cluster-management.io) and Placements (API group cluster.open-cluster-management.io) to perform their role.

 ***